Roiginbag/DSAP-Audio-Tagging-DCASE2017/README.md

-# DSAP-Audio-Tagging-DCASE2017
+# DSAP - Audio Tagging DCASE2017
-Implementation for the UPC MET Master DSAP Course of the DCASE2017 Task 4 Subtask A.
+Implementation for the UPC MET Master DSAP Course of the DCASE2017 Task 4 Subtask A challenge.

 The code has not been cleaned up and may not work as it is now.